UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     - **Password** – Admin password for the virtual machines.

-    - **Confirm password** – Confirm the password.

     - **Instance count** – The number of virtual machines in the scale set (0 - 100).

     - **Instance size** – The size of each virtual machine in the scale set.
-Some sizes may only be available using templates, PowerShell or Azure CLI due to the recommended portal defaults.

     - **Use managed disks** – Managed disks is a feature that simplifies disk management for Azure IaaS virtual machines by handling storage account management for you.
-For more information, see the [Managed Disks overview](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview).
+For more information, see [Managed Disks overview](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview).

     - **Public IP address name** – The name of the public IP address for the load balancer in front of the scale sets.

-    - **Public IP allocation method** – Select between Dynamic or Static IP addresses.
+    - **Public IP allocation method** – Select between *Dynamic* or *Static* IP addresses.

     - **Domain name label** – Domain name label for the load balancer in front of the scale set.